DianNainggolan/DianMargarethaNainggolan_Capstone_3/README.md

-# Customer Churn Prediction for Telkom Indonesia
+# Customer Churn Prediction for telecommunication company

-This project focuses on predicting **customer churn** at Telkom Indonesia using machine learning, enabling more efficient and targeted retention strategies.
-Telkom, as a major telecommunications company, relies heavily on subscription-based revenue models.
+This project focuses on predicting **customer churn** at telecommunication company using machine learning, enabling more efficient and targeted retention strategies.
+This telecommunication company relies heavily on subscription-based revenue models.
 Reducing churn means maintaining revenue stability and lowering customer acquisition costs.

 ---

 ## 🧠 Business Understanding

-Telkom Indonesia provides broadband, telephony, IPTV, and digital solutions to residential and business customers across Indonesia.
+Telecommunication company provides broadband, telephony, IPTV, and digital solutions to residential and business customers.
 Its business model depends on:

 * **Long-term customer retention**, especially for broadband and bundled services.
 * **Early churn detection** to minimize revenue loss.
 * **Targeted campaigns** to reduce marketing costs.

-Churn prediction models help Telkom identify **which customers are at high risk of leaving**, so marketing and service teams can act proactively.
+Churn prediction models help telecommunication company identify **which customers are at high risk of leaving**, so marketing and service teams can act proactively.

 ---

 ## 📊 Data Understanding

-The dataset represents Telkom customer records with variables such as:
+The dataset represents telecommunication company customer records with variables such as:

 * **CustomerID** — unique customer identifier
 * **Tenure** — duration of customer’s subscription